user-cube/devbuddy/README.md

 # DevBuddy

 A modern desktop application to streamline your development workflow.
-Built with Electron, React, and Tailwind CSS, DevBuddy provides quick access to your development tools, shortcuts, and project information with intelligent caching and background data management.
+Built with Electron, React, and Tailwind CSS, DevBuddy provides quick access to your development tools, bookmarks, and project information with intelligent caching and background data management.

 ## Features

-- **Local Shortcuts**: Quick access to your development environments (dev/local, staging, production)
+- **Local Bookmarks**: Quick access to your development environments (dev/local, staging, production)
 - **Local Redirects**: Custom domain redirects (e.g., `localhost/jira` or `devbuddy.local/jira` → `jira.atlassian.net`)
 - **Jira Integration**: View and manage your active tasks with custom status filtering
 - **GitHub Integration**: Monitor your pull requests and reviews